-Manure Management31 Jan 2015, Posted by Manure Management in
+Manure Management31 Jan 2015, Posted by Archived in

 It is late fall, harvest is complete and fall work is nearly done.
 It is time to haul manure and get ready for your cattle herd to come home.
 Where are you putting that manure?
 On the same, most convenient field where manure has been applied for 5+ years?
 Do you know how much N, P and K are potentially in that manure and in that field?
 We all understand the 4R stewardship practices including Right Source, Right Rate, Right Time and Right Place.
 A manure management plan is no different than using commercial fertilizer.
 Let’s take a look at the 4R’s and how they apply to a solid manure management plan.